-Charter Section 4.102 outlines the basic powers and duties of bodies established in the Charter.
+Charter § 4.102 outlines the basic powers and duties of Charter bodies established.
 In general, these bodies oversee City departments and exercise the following powers:

-1. Policymaking: Approving goals, objectives, plans, programs, and setting policy for the department 2.
-Budget authority: Approving departmental budgets, rates, and fees 3.
-Hiring: Recommending at least three qualified candidates for department head to the Mayor 4.
-Firing: Removing a department head 5.
-Power of Inquiry: Holding hearings, taking testimony, and conducting investigations into any aspect of government operations within its jurisdiction
+1. Policymaking: approving goals, objectives, plans, programs, and setting policy for the department 2.
+Budget authority: approving departmental budgets, rates, and fees 3.
+Hiring: recommending at least three qualified candidates for department head to the Mayor 4.
+Firing: removing a department head 5.
+Power of Inquiry: holding hearings, taking testimony, and conducting investigations into any aspect of government operations within its jurisdiction

-Some Charter bodies specify additional duties in their enabling legislation while others, such as the Youth Commission, do not oversee City departments and therefore lack the powers in Section 4.102.
+Some Charter bodies have additional duties specified in their enabling legislation.
+Other bodies, such as the Youth Commission, do not oversee City departments and therefore lack the powers in Charter § 4.102.